EndeavourOS: History

+EndeavourOS used to offer "community editions" providing the window managers QTile, BSPWM, Openbox and the EndeavourOS exclusive Worm, as well as the Sway Wayland compositor.
+These were discontinued starting with the "Galileo" release due to a lack of maintainers and were officially removed with the release of the Galileo ISO on November 20, 2023.

 Installation

 EndeavourOS uses the Calamares system installer.
 While EndeavourOS was originally planned to ship with Cnchi, the net-installer used by Antergos, technical difficulties resulted in the adoption of an offline installer based on Portergos, a Linux distribution also based on Antergos, as a stop-gap until the issues could be resolved later in development.
-Immediately after the launch of the distribution, the EndeavourOS team began to develop a Calamares net-installer; the release of the Calamares net-installer was first expected to happen in November 2019, but the release was delayed to December.
-The net-installer gives users the ability to choose from a variety of desktop environments, window managers, driver (firmware) packages, and kernels during the installation process.
-The net-installer also allows the user to perform an offline install with the default Xfce Desktop themed with EndeavourOS branding.
+After the official launch of the distribution, the EndeavourOS team began to develop a Calamares net-installer, which was expected to release in November 2019, but was delayed to December.
+The net-installer offers multiple desktop environments, window managers, driver and firmware packages, and kernels during the installation process.
+The net-installer also allows the user to perform an offline install with the default KDE Plasma (Xfce was the former default) desktop themed with EndeavourOS branding.